The End of Heartache

+The album combines American-style metalcore with European-style melodic death metal to create "the perfect" melodic metalcore work, according to MetalSucks.
+It received positive reviews from critics.

+Background

+The End of Heartache marked a major turning point in their career.
+It was the bands first album to not feature founding vocals Jesse Leach who stepped away from the band, with Howard Jones taking over as the lead vocalist.

+The album was produced by the band’s guitarist Adam Dutkiewicz, who played a key part in shaping their sound.
+Recorded between 2003 and early 2004 at Zing Studios in Massachusetts, the band aimed to refine their blend of aggressive metalcore with more melodic and accessible songwriting, which helped them break through to a wider audience.
+With Howard Jones’ mix of harsh screams and powerful clean singing expanded the band’s sonic range.
+Dutkiewicz pushed the band to be perfectionist in a 2018 interview Joel Stroetzel stated “The End of Heartache was a whole different thing.
+We’d double every guitar, and everything had to be perfectly in tune.”

+Jones’ lyrical approach introduced a more introspective and emotionally resonant tone than previous records, which helped broaden the band’s appeal and emotional range. former singer Jesse Leach provided additional vocals on the songs "Take This Oath" and "Irreversal."

 Release

+The End of Heartache, peaked at number 21 on the Billboard 200, and sold 38,000 copies in its first week of release.

 "When Darkness Falls" appeared on the soundtrack to the 2003 horror film Freddy vs. Jason.
 The album debuted in the top 40 on the Australian album charts on May 17, 2004, following a successful tour of that country with Anthrax.
-It won Best Album at the 2004 Metal Hammer Golden Gods Awards.
-The title track was nominated for Best Metal Performance at the 47th Annual Grammy Awards.

 Two music videos: "Rose of Sharyn" and "The End of Heartache" were filmed in promotion of the album.
 "Rose of Sharyn" had the group performing in a sunny desert with blood dripping from dead branches to form words.
-"The End of Heartache" featured a darkly lit performance with various computer-animated imagery with scenes from Resident Evil: Apocalypse dotted throughout.
+"The End of Heartache" featured a darkly lit performance with various animated imagery with scenes from Resident Evil: Apocalypse dotted throughout.
 Both videos saw notable airplay on Headbangers Ball.
 The band previously played on the 2003 MTV2 Headbangers Ball Tour.

 A special edition of the album was released in 2005 that contained six additional tracks.

 The album was certified Gold by the RIAA on December 7, 2007.